teristam/whisper_yt2srt/README.md

 `pip install .`

-Note: if you want to use GPU for interference, follow the official [PyTorch](https://pytorch.org/get-started/locally/) installation to get GPU working
+Note: if you want to use GPU for inference, follow the official [PyTorch](https://pytorch.org/get-started/locally/) installation to get GPU working.

 ### Usage
 ```